tytydraco/yessleep/out/The_dying_boy.md

 “We enjoy it very much,” he’d say back with a smile.

 I had never really acknowledged the puppet directly.
 It was a little too weird and unsettling for me, to be honest.
-Until last week when something came over me and I slipped.
+Until last week when something came over me and I slipped up.

 “What have you and your son been up to this weekend?”